 Numerical Weather Forecast Models

-The course opens the possibility to students to work with research groups working on numerical weather forecast and data assimilation in universities research centres or national weather services.
-It also gives them a unique opportunity to work with organizations and companies dealing with weather forecasting products, such as insurance agencies.
+The course thus enables the student use numerical weather forecast models.
+It also opens the possibility to do research on numerical weather forecasting and data assimilation in universities or national weather services, or to work with organizations and companies dealing with weather forecast products, such as insurance agencies.

 -